America’s most important archaeological discoveries

 While it might not seem like much, this penny could possibly be evidence that Vikings came to America not only to explore, but also for trade.
 The coin was discovered in 1957 and is believed to date back to the 11th century.

-These ancient finds quite literally changed history
+More ancient finds that quite literally changed history

 Dighton Rock, Massachusetts